loomio/loomio-docs/user_manual/src/getting_started/sign-in.md

 # Signing in to Loomio

+*On this page*
+- Create new user account
+- Sign in on computer
+- Sign in on phone or tablet
+- Add Loomio to your phone home screen

+## Create new user account

 The first time you visit Loomio you will go through a short process to set up a Loomio user account.

 You won’t need a password and your computer will remember you in future.